-With the advent of cloud-based ERP, however, the decision has gotten a lot easier; cloud ERP is a lot more cost-effective than previous ERP rollouts because all the technology is hosted and maintained by the ERP provider, and there’s less up-front costs.
+With the advent of cloud-based ERP, however, the decision has gotten a lot easier; cloud ERP is a lot more cost-effective than previous ERP rollouts because all the technology is hosted and maintained by the ERP provider, and there are fewer up-front costs.
 It also requires less time for implementation, because businesses can start with best practices and preconfigured, prepackaged ERP solutions for their industry.

 This makes a new ERP system a smart company initiative.
 Here are 10 of the many reasons why you should consider a new cloud-based ERP system for your company.